 TGaz Editor Modify the text in P132L12

+The TRN field structure containing the Secure TRN Sequences in EDMGz secure ranging PPDU is shown in Figure 211 (TRN field structure of EDMG BRP-TX packets) with P=0, M=4, and N=0 where P is the value of the EDMG TRN-P field in the header plus one, M is the value of the EDMG TRN-M field in the header plus one and N is the value of the EDMG TRN-N field in the header plus one.

-The TRN field structure containing the Secure TRN Sequences in EDMGz secure ranging PPDU is shown in Figure 175 with P=0, M=[TBD], and N=0In an EDMGz secure ranging PPDU, all TRN subfields of all TRN-Units shall be transmitted using the same AWV as the preamble and data field of the PPDU.
-Each TRN-Unit shall have TBD TRN subfield that contains Secure TRN Sequences.
+In an EDMGz secure ranging PPDU, all TRN subfields of all TRN-Units shall be transmitted using the same AWV as the preamble and data field of the PPDU.
+Each TRN-Unit shall have 4 TRN subfields that contains Secure TRN Sequences.

 Discussion: